HISTORY OF KOBUDO

-The Matayoshi style of kobudo dates back to the 1500s.
+The Matayoshi style of kobudo dates to the 1500s.
 It was systemized and modernized by Shinko Matayoshi early in the 20th century.
 After his death in 1947, his son Shinpo Matayoshi assumed responsibility as soke and codified the art further, creating hojoundo (basic training exercises), kata and bunkai.
 When Shinpo Matayoshi died in 1997, his son Shinsei Yasushi Matayoshi inherited his father’s dojo — although he’s not a practitioner of the style.

+At IMAA we teach the Matayoshi Kobudo form.
 The beginner curriculum for Matayoshi Kobudo includes the bo, sai, tonfa & nunchaku.
 Students are introduced to these four weapons before testing for sho dan.

-The bo is an approximately 6 foot staff usually tapered with flat, not rounded ends.
+The bo is an approximately 6-foot staff usually tapered with flat, not rounded ends.
 For younger or shorter practitioners, it can be shortened to a length slightly longer than the height of the user.
 In the Matayoshi system, the bo is the first weapon taught.
 It has more standardized basics (3 sets) and kumite associated with it as well as the most katas (5) and creates a foundation for all other weapons.

 The second weapon on the Matayoshi Kobudo syllabus is the sai.
 A sai of proper length will extend slightly beyond the user’s elbow when retracted.
 Sais are used in sets of three, with one carried in the belt to replace one that might be thrown.